Thunder vs. Spurs prediction, odds, time: 2026 NBA picks for Wednesday, Feb. 4

 Thunder vs. Spurs odds, prediction, time: 2026 NBA picks for Wednesday, February 4 from proven model

-SportsLine's model reveals its Oklahoma City Thunder vs. San Antonio Spurs NBA picks today
+SportsLine's model reveals its San Antonio Spurs vs. Oklahoma City Thunder NBA picks today as the Spurs are now favored thanks to a lengthy Thunder injury list

 The top two teams in the Western Conference will meet on Wednesday's NBA schedule as the Oklahoma City Thunder visit the San Antonio Spurs.
 The Thunder (40-11) are 18-6 on the road and are coming off a 128-92 win over Orlando on Tuesday.
 The Spurs (33-16) are 17-6 at home and also defeated the Magic in their last contest by a 112-103 score on Sunday.
-Stephon Castle (adductor) is questionable for the Spurs.
+Stephon Castle (adductor) and Dylan Harper (ankle) are both questionable for the Spurs.
+OKC has a lengthy injury list that includes top-three scorers Shai Gilgeous-Alexander (abdominal), Chet Holmgren (back) and Jalen Williams (hamstring) all ruled out.

 Tipoff is at 9:30 p.m.
 ET from Frost Bank Center in San Antonio.
-The Spurs have won three of four matchups this season, but OKC claimed the last meeting in January.
-The latest Spurs vs. Thunder odds list OKC as the 1.5-point favorite, with the over/under at 222.5.
+After OKC opened as a small favorite, the latest Spurs vs. Thunder odds now list San Antonio as the 9.5-point favorite, with the over/under at 218.5.
 Before making any Thunder vs. Spurs picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: